Luntai County

-Luntai has a long history associated with China.
+Luntai has a long history.
 When the city refused aid to Li Guangli's Fergana campaign (c.
 101 BC), the inhabitants were slaughtered.
-Around 80 BC, a Han military colony was established on the site.
+Around 80 BC, a military colony of the Han dynasty was established on the site.
+In 60 BC, the Han dynasty established the Protectorate of the Western Regions, with the Protector General stationed in Wulei in present Luntai County.

 As of 1885, there was about 25,100 acres (165,700 mu) of cultivated land in Bugur.

 Demographics

+Administrative divisions

+Luntai County includes 4 towns and 7 townships.